Web vs email

 Make content responsive in email

-Due to the numerous differences and wide array of support in email clients, there are a number of ways to make your content resize or reflow to support multiple screen sizes in an email.
+Due to the numerous differences and wide array of support in email clients, there are many ways to make your content resize or reflow to support multiple screen sizes in an email.

-There are three main methods which each come with their own benefits and drawback.
+The following methods come with their certain benefits and drawbacks.

 1. Scalable Design